"Why is your test longer than mine?" Benisek whispered to him hurriedly. "Did I lose a page or something?"

 Zorian waited patiently until she was finished, not really sure why she was telling him these things – this was all basic theory that he had heard and read a thousand times – but unwilling to interrupt.
 Unfortunately, it appeared he would have to wait to hear what the point of her little questioning was, because Nora suddenly looked at the clock hanging by the door and blanched when she realized how much time had passed.

-"Sorry mister Kazinski, I guess I got carried away.
+"Sorry, Mister Kazinski, I guess I got carried away.
 You better go to the next class before I get you in trouble," Nora said apologetically.
 Zorian shrugged – he had intended to skip the next class one way or another, but it probably wouldn't impress her much if he told her that.
-"I'll need a few days to set up schedule, so I'll tell you the details via Ilsa.
+"I'll need a few days to set up a schedule, so I'll tell you the details via Ilsa.
 We'll have a blast working together, I can already tell."

 He was just about to leave when she suddenly started talking again.

 "Oh!
 I almost forgot.
-Go see Ilsa sometimes today – she has something she wants to talk to you about.
+Go see Ilsa sometime today – she has something she wants to talk to you about.
 Something about you returning a favor you owe her for setting this up…"

 Now why did that sound kind of ominous?